pinojs/pino/docs/faq.md

     ```

 <a id="auto-add"></a>
+## How do I automatically add something to every log?
 Let's assume you want to have `"module":"foo"` added to every log within a
 module `foo.js`.
 To accomplish this, simply use a child logger: